Scouts BSA: Uniform and insignia

 The uniform and insignia of the Scouts BSA gives a Scout visibility and creates a level of identity within both the unit and the community.
+While BSA uniforms are similar in basic design, they do vary in color and detail to identify the different programs of Cub Scouts, Scouts BSA, Venturers, and Sea Scouts.
 The uniform is used to promote equality while showing individual achievement.
-While uniforms are similar in basic design, they do vary in color and detail to identify the different divisions of Cub Scouts, Scouts BSA, Venturers, and Sea Scouts.

-Scouts and adult leaders wear the Scout uniform.
+Scouts BSA youth and adult leaders wear the Scout uniform.
 It generally consists of a khaki button-up shirt, olive green pants or shorts, belt, socks, and optional neckerchief.
 The Scouter dress uniform is appropriate for professional Scouters and Scouting leaders on formal occasions.

 Organization

 Troop and patrols

-The troop is the fundamental unit of Scouts BSA.
+The scout troop is the fundamental unit of Scouts BSA.
 The troop size can vary from a minimum of five Scouts to over one hundred.
 Each troop is sponsored by a community organization such as a business, service organization, private school, labor group, or religious institution.
-The chartered organization is responsible for providing a meeting place and promoting a good program.
-A chartered organization representative manages the relationship between the troop, the chartered organization, and the BSA.
+The chartering organization is responsible for providing a meeting place and promoting a good program.
+A chartering organization representative manages the relationship between the troop, the chartering organization, and the BSA.